Pearson Square Feed Calculator

 What Your Feed Mixture Amounts Means

-Your results show the specific physical weight of each ingredient required to meet your livestock's nutritional needs.
-Understanding these ratios helps you manage costs and animal health effectively.
+Your Calculation show the specific physical weight of each ingredient required to meet your livestock's nutritional needs.
+Understanding these ratios provides information to help manage costs and animal health effectively.

 High-Protein Formulas: If the calculator assigns a large percentage (e.g., over 60%) to the high-protein ingredient, you are likely supporting young, nursing, or lactating animals.
 These animals require elevated nutrient levels (often 16-20% protein) to support rapid growth and milk production.